sep332/wikitools/README.md

 wikitools
 =========

-A few tools I whipped up for making a wiki dump into something useful as a natural-language corpus.
+A few tools I whipped up for making a wikimedia XML dump into something useful as a natural-language corpus.